POCAR 2025

 Registration

 Racer and volunteer registration will be available on November 1, 2024 through IMLeagues.
 Detailed instructions for creating a team and registering can be found here.
+You do not need to pay the $30 fee for Purdue IMLeagues.
+That fee is only for playing Purdue intramural sports.
+POCAR registration is under a separate network and does not require an IMLeagues fee.

 REGISTER

 Registration for volunteers will close on December 1, 2024.
-Registration for racers will close on December 7, 2024.
+Registration for racers will close on December 14, 2024.

 The race fee can be paid through TooCool.
 Please don't pay the fee until your team is off the waitlist on IMLeagues.